Nitrite Free Smallgoods: Good or Bad?

 How nitrate protects your health

-Why ‘nitrate free’ doesn’t actually mean nitrate free
+Why ‘nitrite free’ doesn’t actually mean free from nitrite

 The manufacturers of supposed ‘organic’ and ‘nitrate free’ cured meats use a very misleading line when it comes to promoting these types of products.